 - Describes how the applicant meets the evaluation criteria

 - States that the applicant has not received funding from another funding body to attend the same conference

 - Proof of research acceptance to the conference to which they are seeking funds

 - Proof of Canadian citizenship or a permanent residency of Canada

-- Declaration that applicant is neither a practicing clinician nor Government official
+- A declaration that the applicant is neither a practicing clinician nor a Government official

 Successful candidates must:

 - Confirm that they have not already received funding from another funding body to attend the same conference

 - Accept their award within 5 working days of the date of offer or the award will be cancelled and offered to the next fundable applicant